Friday, July 4 and Saturday, July 5

 Friends of Community Board 1 Street Fair is from noon to 6 p.m.
 For more information call 718-728-7820 or visit www.centralastoria.org.
 The street fair is located at 30th Avenue between 29th and Steinway streets.

 Join hundreds of bikers for a fun-filled, family-friendly, 20-mile bike tour to highlight various Queens neighborhoods like Flushing, Murray Hill, Beechurst and Whitestone at the seventh annual Tour de Queens.
 Admission is $20 for non-members and $15 for Transportation Alternatives members.
 The tour starts at Flushing Meadows Corona Park at 9:30 a.m.
 To register visit, click here.

 The popular Long Island City flea market LIC Flea & Food is opened on weekends at the outdoor lot by the waterfront at the corner of 5th Street and 46th Avenue from 10 a.m. to 6 p.m.
 Items for sale at the market include food and drinks, collectibles, antiques, arts and crafts, fashion and more.

 The LIC Flea and Kaufman Astoria Studios have partnered up to bring the city’s first-ever backlot market called Astoria Flea & Food at Kaufman Astoria Studios.
 The new market will launch Sunday, May 4, and bring the community the best in food vendors, antiques, collectibles, art, crafts, fashion and much more.
-The Astoria Flea will be located in the studio’s outdoor lot, the first of its kind in New York City, which opened up in December at 36th Street and 35th Avenue, and will operate every Sunday for eight consecutive weekends from 10 a.m. to 6 p.m.
+The Astoria Flea will be located in the studio’s outdoor lot, the first of its kind in New York City, which opened up in December at 36th Street and 35th Avenue, and will operate from 10 a.m. to 6 p.m.

 Through August 31